Utah-CS3550-Fall-2023/assignments/install.md

 platforms from [python.org].
 Check your Python version with:

     python3 --version

+On some machines, you might need to use `python` instead of `python3`.
+But in this case, make sure it prints the version as Python 3, not the obsolete Python 2 language.

 If this command fails, or prints a version older than 3.8, you need to go to [python.org] and install Python.
 (You can also install Python